Breast Care

 Breast Care Team Members

-The management of any breast concern requires a team approach and we work very closely as a team with Consultant Breast Surgeons, Consultant Radiologists, Consultant Oncologists, Consultant Breast Pathologists, Breast Care Nurses and Specialist Breast Radiographers in conjunction with Consultant Plastic Surgeons based at the University Hospital Coventry and Warwickshire (UHCW) and Geneticists based at the Birmingham Women’s Hospital.
+The management of any breast concern requires a team approach and we work very closely as a multidisciplinary team including:- Consultant Breast Surgeons, Consultant Radiologists, Consultant Oncologists, Consultant Breast Pathologists, Breast Care Nurses and Specialist Breast Radiographers in conjunction with Consultant Plastic Surgeons based at the University Hospital Coventry and Warwickshire (UHCW) and Geneticists based at the Birmingham Women’s Hospital.
 We have strong links with our colleagues in the Breast Screening Unit, also based at the University Hospital Coventry and Warwickshire.
 We hold a weekly Multidisciplinary Breast Team Meeting (MDTM) on a Monday afternoon.

 Consultant Breast Pathologists: Dr Naresh Chachlani, Dr Farah Sandhu, Dr Sreenivas Muthyala and Dr Amgad Youssef.